micmejia/bible-dump/NKJV/Exodus/Exod 40.md

 "On the first day of the first month you shall set up the tabernacle of the tent of meeting.

 ###### 3
-You shall put in it the ark of the Testimony, and [^a]partition off the ark with the veil.
+You shall put in it the ark of the Testimony, and partition off the ark with the veil.

 ###### 4
-You shall bring in the table and arrange the things that are to be set in order on it; and you shall bring in the lampstand and [^b]light its lamps.
+You shall bring in the table and arrange the things that are to be set in order on it; and you shall bring in the lampstand and light its lamps.

 ###### 5
 You shall also set the altar of gold for the incense before the ark of the Testimony, and put up the screen for the door of the tabernacle.